i30817/libretrofuzz/README.rst

 **Usage: libretro-fuzz [OPTIONS] [CFG]**

 Arguments:
   [CFG]  Path to the retroarch cfg file.
-If not provided, asked from the user.
+If not default, asked from the user.
   [default: ~/.config/retroarch/retroarch.cfg]

 Options: